 Has RDAP fully replaced WHOIS?

 For generic top-level domains (.com, .net, .org, etc.), yes.
 ICANN sunset the WHOIS requirement on 28 January 2025, and by September 2025, 374 gTLDs had shut down their WHOIS services entirely.
 About 60% of country-code TLDs (.co.uk, .de, etc.) have also deployed RDAP.
-Our tool uses RDAP for all lookups.
+Not entirely, though.
+Private registries such as uk.com and eu.com sit outside the RDAP directory altogether, and joining it is voluntary for country-code registries, so .io, .de, .co, .eu, .it, .se and .us have no RDAP server listed at all.
+We checked every extension we sell and 59 of the 459 were in that position.
+Our tool uses RDAP first and falls back to classic WHOIS on port 43 wherever the directory cannot route the query, which is why a .uk.com, .io or .de lookup returns a real record here.

 How do I check when my domain expires?